Coding Case Stddy: Billing for Liver Biopsy and Partial Colectomy- Published on Wed, Dec 01, 1999

 A left subclavian IV was then placed ...
 A small skin incision was made on the left side at the junction of the clavicle and first rib.
 The thin-walled needle was passed into the subclavian vein and a guide wire advanced.
 The dilator was then passed over the guide wire, followed by the triple lumen catheter.
 This was positioned just above the right atrium under fluoroscopy.

 The abdomen was then prepped and draped.
-A supraumbilical transverse incision was made, extending from the right lateral abdomen to just across [...]
+A supraumbilical transverse incision was made, extending from the right lateral abdomen to just across the midline and the abdomen entered.
+The abdomen was explored. [...]